Rogue Lawyer: Plot

 Sebastian Rudd is a street lawyer, but not your typical street lawyer.
 His office is a black customized bulletproof van, complete with Wi-Fi, a bar, a small fridge, and fine leather chairs.
 He has no firm, no partners, and only one employee: his heavily armed driver, who used to be his client, and who also happens to be his bodyguard, law clerk, confidant, golf caddie, and his only friend.
 Sebastian drinks small-batch bourbon and carries a gun.
 His beautiful ex-wife is a lawyer too, and she left him for another woman while still they were married.
 He only gets to see his son for 36 hours per month and his ex-wife wants to stop all visits.
 He defends people other lawyers won't go near: a drug-addled, tattooed kid rumored to be in a satanic cult who is (falsely) accused of murdering two girls; a vicious crime lord on death row who ends up escaping before Rudd's eyes; a homeowner arrested for shooting at a SWAT team that mistakenly invaded his house, and killed his wife and dogs; a Mixed martial arts fighter previously financed by Rudd who killed a referee after losing a fight.
 In between these adventures, he's contacted by a serial kidnapper and killer who's involved in human trafficking, and knows the whereabouts of the assistant chief of police's missing daughter.

+In other media

+In 2018, it was reported that Michael Seitzman and Jason Richman were developing a television adaptation of Rogue Lawyer with ABC Studios for Hulu.
+The series was intended to be set in a shared universe based on Grisham's novels, and was to be developed and produced alongside an adaptation of The Rainmaker containing shared characters and intertwining plot elements.
+Neither series, or the shared universe concept, went forward with Hulu, and Seitzman later took The Rainmaker to Blumhouse Television and USA Network as a standalone project.